How to Bleach Wood Furniture The Easy Way

 Bleaching wood is a process that involves lightening the natural color of the wood by removing its pigmentation.

-- Choose the bleach, I used plain ole Chlorine bleach, I did a lot of research on this and although there are a lot of opinions, I went with the cheap bleach, and at the end of the day it did the job.
+- Choose the bleach, I used plain old chlorine bleach.
+I did a lot of research on this, and although there are a lot of opinions, I went with the cheap bleach, and at the end of the day, it did the job.

-- Apply the bleach: Wearing protective gloves and a mask, apply the bleach with a brush, sponge or cloth.
-I sued a paintbrush, again adding the bleach into a recycled can.
+- Apply the bleach: Wearing protective gloves and a mask, apply the bleach with a brush, sponge, or cloth.
+I used a paintbrush, again adding the bleach into a recycled can.

 - If applying bleach multiple times, use a vinegar/water mix in between bleaching.
 This will neutralize the wood between bleaching.